- Read our review guidelines

 7: Relentless Recreation Dry Bag Backpack

-This Relentless Recreation Dry Bag is a 30 liter waterproof backpack that could be ideal for holding clothing and food for a couple of nights away.
+This Relentless Recreation Dry Bag is a 30 liter waterproof backpack that could be a great option for holding clothing and food for a couple of nights away, with a significant amount of room.

-Made from 500 denier Polyvinyl tarpaulin, it’s built to be durable and keep all your belongings dry.
+Made from 500 denier Polyvinyl tarpaulin, this great dry bag built to be durable and keep all your belongings dry.
 It even features a small front pouch for your phone, although this is not billed as waterproof so you probably don’t want to have your phone in the pouch if your bag goes overboard; but it is splash proof.

 There are also mesh side pockets that can let you store a couple of water bottles.
-The bag features a roll top buckle closure, a reinforced carry handle and padded shoulder straps to wear as a backpack.
+The bag features a roll top buckle closure, a reinforced carry handle and padded straps to wear as a backpack.